mrsubudei/forum/README.md

 To see posts that you created or liked or disliked, go to profile page and click on relevant
 numbers.
 Only registered users can get this information.

+## Prerequisites
+To be able to use authorization with google, githun and mail.ru
+you should register application in developers console page, and
+put client_id and client_secret to .env.example file.

 ## Usage
 To run project:
 ```